3 DIY Face Masks You Can Make With Things You Already Have

 Supplies: cotton craft fabric, fabric glue or hot glue, two rubber bands, scissors, an iron

 To make this mask, fold the fabric into pleats, glue the extra fabric over the rubber bands, and you’re done.
 You may need to adjust the width of the mask to fit your own face.

-If you substitute an old t-shirt and some hair elastics instead of craft fabric and rubber bands, you may not even have to go on a supply hunt to make this mask.
+If you substitute a bandana and some hair elastics instead of craft fabric and rubber bands, you may not even have to go on a supply hunt to make this mask.

 2. No-Sew Knotted Face Mask